matheusinit/delivery-api-springboot/README.md

     A microservice to manage products orders of a ecommerce application.
 See at: [matheusinit/ordering-api-aspnet](https://github.com/matheusinit/ordering-api-aspnet)

+## Why use Instant instead of LocalDateTime or ZonedDateTime?

+`Instant` is a class to represent a instant of time, a moment, in seconds since 00:00:00 UTC on 1 January 1970 (Unix epoch).
+It is used to represent a moment in time since the
+Unix epoch, so do even has information about a date or time. `LocalDateTime` has no information about time-zone, so it can represent different **instants** depending on the time-zone the computer is localed.
+It is used more to represent date and time, such as Birthdays.
+And `ZonedDateTime` can represent a date and time with the information about the time-zone, so more suited for working with dates that change time-zone that want date and time to be consistent.

 ## How to run

 To run the project: